hrvach/deskhop/README.md

 - Better support for keyboards with knobs and mice with mickeys
 - Unified firmware for both Picos
 - ... and more!

+Working on a *lite* version which provides basic functionality with just a single Pico W board, lowering the cost even further and enabling you to try it out even with no added hardware or PCB.

 Mouse polling should now work at 1000 Hz (the dips in the graph is my arm hurting from all the movement :-)):